mLaSDI: Multi-stage latent space dynamics identification: Introduction

-To overcome these limitations, we introduce \textbf{multistage Latent Space Dynamics Identification (mLaSDI)}, a general framework that extends any variant of LaSDI by training multiple autoencoders sequentially.
-Each stage learns to reconstruct the residual left by earlier stages while simultaneously identifying new latent dynamics.
-This allows us to dramatically improve reconstruction and prediction accuracy, often reducing error by an order of magnitude, with less need for large autoencoders or extensive hyperparameter tuning.
-Source code for this project is based on GPLaSDI: \hyperlink{https://github.com/LLNL/GPLaSDI}{https://github.com/LLNL/GPLaSDI}.
+To overcome these limitations, we introduce \textbf{multistage Latent Space Dynamics Identification (mLaSDI)}, a framework that extends any variant of LaSDI by training multiple networks sequentially.
+After the initial autoencoder is trained, subsequent stages introduce new decoders which map the same latent trajectories to the residuals from previous stages.
+Because all stages share a common latent representation, we preserve interpretability of the latent dynamics while dramatically improving reconstruction accuracy.
+We will show that for some examples, mLaSDI improves reconstruction accuracy by an order of magnitude with reduced training time and less hyperparameter sensitivity.
+Source code for this project is based on Gaussian Process-based LaSDI (GPLaSDI): \hyperlink{https://github.com/LLNL/GPLaSDI}{https://github.com/LLNL/GPLaSDI}.